Founder building personal brand strategy on LinkedIn

 How long does it take to build a personal brand?

-Can I build a personal brand without posting daily?
+Can I build a personal brand without posting every day?